Trump's Trade War Forces Volvo To Shift Gears In South Carolina

 Volvo is a Chinese-owned Swedish company making cars in the U.S. When it decided to set up a plant in South Carolina to build cars to ship around the world, it was following a long tradition.

 With its port, Charleston, S.C., has been a shipping hub for centuries.
-And the state has been home to international manufacturers for decades — BMW, Michelin and Bosch are among the many global firms with footholds here.
+And the state has been home to international manufacturers for decades — BMW, Michelin and Bosch are among the many global firms with footholds there.

 But before the plant opened last year, President Trump transformed America's approach to trade policy.